MattFennell/Kubernetes/README.md

 1. Start `cmd.exe` as admin
 1. Install Chocolatey by executing `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`
-1. Install docker - `choco install docker-for-windows -y`.
-You may need to restart laptop and enable Hyper-V
+1. Install docker with `choco install docker-for-windows -y`.
+You may need to restart and enable Hyper-V
-1. This should return an empty list if it's working `docker ps`
+1. Running `docker ps` should return an empty list of containers if it has been installed correctly
-1. Install minikube - `choco install minikube -y`
+1. Install minikube with `choco install minikube -y`
 1. Open Powershell as admin
 1. Run `Get-NetAdapter`
 1. Execute `New-VMSwitch –Name "minikube" –AllowManagement $True –NetAdapterName "INSERT_HERE_ADAPTER"` but enter in the correct adapter based of the names of the network adapters.
 I used `Ethernet`.